Bachelor of Music Education in

 What can I do with a degree in Music Education?

-- Music teacher in private studios
+- Work as a music teacher in private studios

-- Performing in professional music organizations
+- Perform in professional music organizations

-- Working in related music fields
+- Work in related music fields

-- Church ministries
+- Serve in church ministries

 What are some of the core experiences?